 Thoracic Lordosis: What Is Lordosis?
 Treatment Options

 In a healthy spine, its three main sections have characteristic curvature types that fall within a normal size range; however, when a spinal curve falls beyond that healthy range, problems can occur.
-Spinal conditions such as scoliosis, kyphosis, and lordosis involve a loss of the spine’s natural curves.
+Spinal conditions such as scoliosis, kyphosis, and lordosis involve a loss of the spine’s natural curves, also known as spine curves.
 Keep reading to find out more about lordosis and related treatment options.

 The spine’s optimal function and health depend upon its ability to maintain its natural and healthy curvatures/alignment.
 Thoracic lordosis is a spinal condition that involves the middle/upper back having an excessive inward curvature, giving the body a swayback appearance.